pravsingh/EnglishLearningWords/README.md

 ## wax
 ## yen

-# 1 vowel of size 4
+# words with 1 vowel of size 4
 ## alms
 ## awry
 ## balk